0 Helpful / 3 Not

 2 Helpful / 0 Not

 Pros: This course is away from most of the other activities at the park.
 It is in a wooded area but has some open holes that give it a nice variety.
 The rough was well traveled enough that I did not lose a disc.
-It is a fun course that requires a variety of shots.
+It is a fun course that requires a variety of shots which did not seem to favor lefty's or righty's.
 Navigation was not that difficult and there were plenty of benches and trash cans.
 The course was well maintained and no other park activities interfered with the course.
+They used the land they had available very well and incorporated as much elevation as possible.

 Cons: The pin placement did not always match where it said it was at the tee, which is not too big of a deal.
+This is not a gold level course however it poses enough challenge that both intermediate and advanced players will have fun.
 Met some crazy rednecks in the woods that were not even discing and I have no idea what they were doing there.

 Other Thoughts: A nice secluded park that offers a wide variety of shots.
-I would definitely play here again due to the fun factor.
-If you are in the area you should come play it at least once.
+As with any course that is rated around a 3.5, you will have a fun round.
+I would definitely play here again due to the variety of open and wooded holes.
+If you are in the area you should come play it at least once and you will not be disappointed.

 2 of 2 people found this review helpful.